-Community TIES is a UW-Waisman Center behavioral support program serving primarily children/families, adolescents and adults with developmental disabilities (DD) who live in the community.
+Community TIES is a UW-Waisman Center behavioral support program serving Dane County children/families, adolescents and adults with intellectual and developmental disabilities (IDD) who live in the community.
 Our mission is to address behavioral, psychological, and emotional needs using therapeutic approaches that assure continued participation in supported community life.

 What We Do

-The Community TIES program contracts with Dane County Human Services and works extensively within community teams supporting persons with developmental disabilities.
-Examples of provider agencies include community living and work programs, public schools and Family Support services.
+Community TIES – in partnership with Dane County Human Services – works directly with the person with a disability, their families and community teams involved in the person’s support.
+Community teams might include supported living or supported employment agencies, public schools, respite providers, CLTS case management agencies, Support Brokers, Family Care Managed Care Organizations, or IRIS Consulting agencies.
 The TIES program began in 1986 and has steadily grown in the number of persons served as well as the range of services offered.

-Length of a TIES referral can range from a few meetings to multiple years of ongoing direct contact and team participation.
+Length of a TIES referral can range from a short-term intensive engagement to multiple years of ongoing direct contact and team participation.
 It is common for TIES to become re-involved with individuals/teams years after an initial consultation.
 Consultations often span the transition from child to adult services.
-TIES offers a variety of Community Training activities which are attended by provider agencies from across the State.
+TIES also offers a variety of Community Training activities which are attended by provider agencies from across the State.